 Winter tyres are required on vehicles from 10 November until 1 April.
 Drivers are required to use headlights (low beam) at all times when driving.
 It is a legal requirement that drivers carry car insurance valid for Lithuania.

 Visitors to the Curonian Spit (UNESCO World Heritage Site) should be aware the Spit is divided between Lithuania and the Russian Federation.
 Visitors to the southern portion of the Spit, which is in Russia, require a visa.

-For information please refer to our Aviation Safety and Security travel bulletin.
+For information please refer to our air travel page.

 When you are in Lithuania, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.